eleev/hungry-wormy/README.md

 ## macOS
 On `macOS` all the controlsl are handled by `arrow` keys.
 There are **4** keys for turning to `up ⬆️`, `left ⬅️`, `down ⬇️` and `right ➡️` directions.
 If you double tap to a direction, the second one will be ignored.
 In order to `pause/resume` the game you need to tap on `escape` key.

+# 🔗 Dependencies
+The project currently has one dependency, which is [device-kit](https://github.com/jVirus/device-kit) framework.

 # 🏗 How to create a new level

 # 👨‍💻 Author